This blog may contain affiliate links. Read our disclosure policy for more info.

 15. Drive the Sea to Sky Highway

 The Sea to Sky Highway is one of the most scenic road trips in Canada.
 The most popular section travels from Vancouver to Whistler and along the way, there are plenty of breathtaking places to stop.
-Over the 120 kilometer trip, there are over 15 places I recommend checking out, however, those short on time shouldn’t miss these highlights:
+Over the 120-kilometer (75 miles) trip, there are over 15 places I recommend checking out, however, those short on time shouldn’t miss these highlights:

 Shanon Falls: This is the perfect pit stop to have a snack, stretch your legs, and check out some magnificent waterfalls!
 Shannon Falls is located just south of Squamish, where there is an easy, relatively flat trail to the falls lookout.
 There is also a paved trail to be accessible for all visitors.
-The Falls are pretty spectacular at 335 meters tall!
-The ideal time to go is the late Spring and Summer when winter snow on the neighboring mountains has melted and the falls are at their most powerful.
+The Falls are pretty spectacular at 335 meters (1,099 feet) tall!
+The ideal time to go is the late spring and summer when winter snow on the neighboring mountains has melted and the falls are at their most powerful.

-Brandywine Falls: Not to be outdone by Shannon Falls is the other must-see waterfall on this list: the stunning 70-meter Brandywine Falls.
-It can be seen from a viewpoint that is just a quick 1km walk away from the parking area.
+Brandywine Falls: Not to be outdone by Shannon Falls is the other must-see waterfall on this list: the stunning 70-meter (230 feet) Brandywine Falls.
+It can be seen from a viewpoint that is just a quick 1 km (0.6 mi) walk away from the parking area.
 Brandywine Falls is truly gorgeous and well worth checking out if you ask me.
 Don’t skip this top attraction on the Sea to Sky Highway.

 As you can see, this is easily one of the best summer road trips you can do from Vancouver.
-Others include Vancouver to Hope and even Vancouver all the way to Calgary!
+Others include Vancouver to Hope and even Vancouver all the way to Calgary.
+If you don’t want to drive, there are also some amazing tours of the Canadian Rockies that start and finish in Vancouver!

 16. Walk the Vancouver Seawall